Depth-efficient proofs of quantumness: Introduction

 It is thus the case that, on the one hand, we have statistical tests of quantum advantage that are suitable for NISQ computations but which either require exponential runtime or do not provide formal guarantees of verifiability.
-On the other hand, we have protocols for the verification of arbitrary quantum computations, based on plausible computational assumptions, but that are not suitable for NISQ devices, as they require running deep quantum circuits.
+On the other hand, we have proofs of quantumness based on plausible computational assumptions, but that are not suitable for NISQ devices, as they require running deep quantum circuits.
 Is it possible to bridge the gap between the two approaches?
-That is what we aim to do in our work by reducing the depth requirements in TCF-based proofs of quantumness.
-Specifically, we show that in all such protocols, the prover's evaluation can be performed in \emph{constant quantum depth} and logarithmic classical depth.
+One step towards that goal would be to construct proofs of quantumness where the prover is only required to perform \emph{constant-depth} quantum circuits (together with short-depth classical circuits).
+This would also answer an important theoretical question: can one achieve quantum advantage with constant-depth quantum circuits while also being able to classically verify the results in polynomial time?
+This is the main result of our work: we give two proof of quantumness constructions in which the prover's evaluation can be performed in constant quantum depth and logarithmic classical depth.
 For the purposes of certifying quantum advantage, this leads to highly depth-efficient proofs of quantumness.
+Both constructions also yield depth-efficient protocols for \emph{certifiable randomness generation}, based on the scheme from~\cite{brakerski2018cryptographic}.
+The first construction is a generic compiler that can take existing proof of quantumness protocols, based on TCFs, and convert them into constant-depth versions.
+The second construction uses a specific TCF based on the \emph{learning with rounding} (LWR) problem~\cite{lwroriginal} and achieves circuits of smaller width and with some amount of noise robustness compared to the generic construction.